roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

  "Just fine, huh?
 Not a really strong endorsement."
 Tori said.
 "Now, look at mine."
 I just looked her in the eyes, not wanting to play along.
 "C'mon Paul, the sooner you do, the sooner this ends.
 The sooner your eyes are hungrily gazing on the smooth, hot, sexy flesh of my giant breasts, the sooner we can move on."
 I held her gaze, resisting her invitation.
 "Fine.
 You can look at the real thing, or the picture, either choice is fine."
 I lazily shifted my glance back to the picture, where Tori was shining the laser at her own pictured, jutting chest.
 "Look at my tits, Paul.
 So big...so soft...so perfect...34 EE's, baby, and they are all real.
 Just imagine squeezing them, playing with them... the softness is addicting, you'll never get enough," she said, her tone low and lusty as she moved closer to my desk, leaning over it again.
 "Have you ever thought about squeezing my tits, Paul?" she asked, shaking her tits slightly, trying to get me to look at her exposed cleavage.
 I glanced at her in the eyes, the look in my eyes voicing my displeasure.
 "I bet you have.
 I mean, me and Andrea, together, it really showcases the differences between us.
 Your wife is all flat and dull, but I have all these luscious curves.
 My tits... my ass," she said, turning slightly to point her butt at me.
 "She's pretty.
 I'm hot.
 She's classy, I'm dirty.
 She's a wife...
 I'm a slut."

  "All men need a slut, Paul.
 Especially men in power.
 They work so hard and do so much good, every so often, they just need to vent all that stress somewhere.
 I'm sure all the big bosses you idolize have sluts like me too.
 Men like you... they need to do all the sick, disgusting, hot things they could never do with their wives.
 Things they couldn't possibly do to a woman they respect.
 That's why women like me exist, Paul.
 That's the role we play.
 All men have these needs, and women like me can provide them," she affirmed, pausing for a moment, clasping her hands together.
-Report_Story #5